Tag: Andrew Gwynne

 The below Parliamentary question was asked by Andrew Gwynne on 2015-11-02.

-To ask the Secretary of State for Health, what estimate he has made of the value of stationery that has been (a) lost and (b) stolen from his Department in each of the last five fiscal years; and what the cost was of replacing such stationery.
+To ask the Secretary of State for International Development, what estimate she has made of the value of stationery that has been (a) lost and (b) stolen from her Department in each of the last five fiscal years; and what the cost was of replacing such stationery.

 • Andrew Gwynne – 2015 Parliamentary Question to the Department of Health